The Gospel According to Matthew

 As a tax collector, Matthew would have been familiar with keeping financial accounts; which means he was literate, and well qualified to write a gospel; and as he was a tax collector, it would not be in a forger’s interests to forge a gospel and name it after him, one of the least significant of Jesus’ disciples.
 This fact alone suggests that the traditional ascription of the Gospel to Matthew is because it was actually written by Matthew.
-France says “the writers of the early Christian centuries offer us no other candidate for authorship, and a tradition which is both early and unanimous should not be simply assumed to be false unless the nature of the book itself makes it clearly inappropriate”.
-(France 2002, p 906).
+France says “the writers of the early Christian centuries offer us no other candidate for authorship, and a tradition which is both early and unanimous should not be simply assumed to be false unless the nature of the book itself makes it clearly inappropriate”; and further down the page, he says: “But the text of the gospel itself does not say who the author was, and the matter may well be left open” (France 2002, p 906).

 The Gospel of Matthew in Hebrew

-The tradition that there was a Gospel of Matthew in Hebrew has some substance to it because Jerome reports that there was at least one copy in existence in his own time: “Matthew, also called Levi, apostle and aforetimes publican, composed a gospel of Christ at first published in Judea in Hebrew for the sake of the circumcision who believed, but this was afterwards translated into Greek though by what author is uncertain.
-The Hebrew itself has been preserved until the present day in the library at Caesarea which Pamphilus so diligently gathered.
-I have also had the opportunity of having the volume described to me by the Nazarenes of Beroea, a city of Syria, who use it.
-In this it is to be noted that wherever the Evangelist, whether on his own account or in the person of our Lord the Saviour quotes the testimony of the Old Testament he does not follow the authority of the translators of the Septuagint but the Hebrew.
-Wherefore these two forms exist ‘Out of Egypt have I called my son,’ and ‘for he shall be called a Nazarene’” (“Lives of Illustrious Men” p 362).
+The tradition has some substance to it because Jerome reports that there was at least one copy in existence in his own time: “Matthew, also called Levi, apostle and aforetimes publican, composed a gospel of Christ at first published in Judea in Hebrew for the sake of the circumcision who believed, but this was afterwards translated into Greek though by what author is uncertain.
+The Hebrew itself has been preserved until the present day in the library at Caesarea which Pamphilus so diligently gathered”.

 The Gospel According to Mark